What should I do if I suspect a student of cheating?

 The same academic integrity standards apply to online courses and proctored exams as traditional campus courses.
 Students acknowledge an academic integrity statement prior to scheduling appointments.
 It is uncommon for students to attempt to cheat on proctored exams; however, if you suspect a student of cheating, please complete the following steps:

-- Report the suspected cheating incident to the faculty member through the "Finalize" feature (he "Finalize" feature is located in the "Actions" column of the scheduled appointment).
+3. Report the suspected cheating incident to the faculty member through the "Finalize" feature (the "Finalize" feature is located in the "Actions" column of the scheduled appointment).

 4. If there are materials (footage of the appointment, scratch paper, computer history, etc...) that will help the faculty member make an informed decision about the incident, email the materials to the faculty member.

 5. Academic integrity issues/cases are time sensitive.
 Therefore, please report suspected cheating to faculty members as soon as possible.
 The faculty member may call or email you for additional details.

 Please submit a ticket to UNC Online Exam Proctoring if you have additional questions about academic integrity or student misconduct:

 2. Click "Login" (located in the upper right corner)

 4. Enter your credentials

 5. Click "Contact" (located at the top of the page)